TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   know that mortality rate (e.g. proportion of individuals who die within a year) is strongly associated with `Age`.
-Therefore, we include `Age` because it reduces the sum-of-squared residuals when fitting the data, which in turn reduces the standard error of all the coefficient estimates, which will make our test on the `Gender` coefficient (in this case) more powerful.
+Therefore, we include `Age` because it reduces the sum-of-squared residuals when fitting the data, which in turn reduces the standard error of all the coefficient estimates, which is expected to make our test on the `Gender` coefficient more powerful.
 Here, no adjustment of the result from the `Gender` coefficient test is required, since only a single coefficient is of interest (even though `lm()` will return t-test results for the `Age` coefficient as well, it is not of interest to us: `Age`